 The Orvis Superfine Glass is another of our high-end glass favorites.
 Everything about this rod portrays quality and craftsmanship.

+The Orvis Superfine Glass is available in weights ranging from #2 for tiny streams all the way to #8 for big rivers and stronger species such as pike or bass.
 The Orvis Superfine Glass has gotten a lot of praise from fly fishermen and women around the world for its feel and accurate casting.
 The rod comes in a beautiful olive color and features a metal rod tube that contributes to the traditional, classic feel.

 From personal experience I have to “warn” you that you might not go back to graphite rods after you have tried a glass rod.
 That is at least for delicate dry fly fishing in my case.
 I love the feel and feedback of a these rods and the delicate presentations that come with them.

 Notice: We take part in so-called associate programs and earn a small commission at no extra cost for you if you end up making a purchase through one of the links in this article.
 We only recommend products we are convinced of and use ourselves.

 A fiberglass fly rod is a type of fishing rod made from fiberglass material.
 Known for their durability, sensitivity, and slower action compared to graphite rods, fiberglass rods are enjoying a resurgence among some fly anglers.